 - Always treat people well.

-Today is two years after our separation and six months after our divorce and I am learning so many things on my own:
+Today marks two years after our separation and six months after our divorce, and I am learning so many things on my own:

 - I am not responsible for my husband’s choices.